A newborn baby has periods of erythema covering half of her face/head.

 Diagnosis: Harlequin color change — unilateral transient hemifacial erythema in a newborn

-Amazingly, this odd half-head, ephemeral flushing reaction has been reported to occur in 10 percent of all newborns.
-The reaction can last several seconds up to several minutes.
+Amazingly, this odd half-head, ephemeral flushing reaction has been reported to occur in 10% of all newborns.
 The condition is harmless and is not a harbinger of any other health concerns.
 The condition usually appears in the first few days of life and almost always resolves within four weeks, if not sooner, without any additional appearances or complications.
 The condition can occur on both sides of the head in the same newborn, as it did in this patient.

 For more information, contact Charles E. Crutchfield III, MD, at Crutchfield Dermatology or visit crutchfielddermatology.com.